Hanlynui/Hanlynui/README.md

 About Me
 --------------

-I'm a dedicated and ambitious software engineer with a strong focus on front-end and full-stack development using the PERN Stack.
+I'm a dedicated and ambitious fullstack software engineer with a strong focus on front-end development using the PERN Stack.
 I thrive on challenges and enjoy pushing myself to deliver high-quality, innovative applications.
 As a relentless problem-solver, I am constantly seeking opportunities to expand my skills and take on new challenges.
 Let's connect and embark on a journey to create exceptional software solutions that surpass expectations!

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?logo=linkedin)](https://www.linkedin.com/in/hlin/)